Afif718/PicoScheduler/README.md

 - Immediate offline functionality
 - No network infrastructure required
-- Persistent device and task storage
+- Persistent device, task, and time storage
 - Built on MicroPython for easy customization
 - Ideal for automation in remote locations, agricultural applications, laboratory equipment, and offline IoT projects